KarolinaLewinska/ITworks/README.md

 ### 1. Short Description
 - ITworks – search courses and develop your IT skills.<br>
-- Website which allows searching for courses offers in information technology.<br>
+- Website which allows to search for courses offers in information technology.<br>

 ### 2. Interfaces
 ![](https://github.com/KarolinaLewinska/ITworks/blob/main/ReadmeIMG/ranking.PNG)<br/>